RodgerOliver/ethical-hacking/README.md

 A MITM attack is simply someone in the middle of your connection with a client or a router.
 When packets are sent between these devices the MITM can capture all of them and read its content.

 With all the attacks that intercept data from a client to a server, if it uses HTTPS you can't see the information because it is encrypted.
+And websites that have HSTS (HTTP Strict Transport Security) can't be downgraded to HTTP

 ### ARP Poisoning Using arpspoof